JakeC007/JakeC007.github.io/research.md

             <span class="p-accordion-chevron" aria-hidden="true">&#8964;</span>
           </button>
           <div class="p-accordion-body" hidden>
             <div class="p-answer">Policy about youth and AI is made almost entirely without youth input.
 When you ask high school students directly, as we did for our FAccT 2026 paper, they turn out to hold detailed and defensible views about when AI help is legitimate and when it is cheating.
 Those views frequently contradict the policies written over them.
 Students are not asking for unrestricted access; they are asking for rules that track the distinctions they already make.
-Work now under review extends this beyond school rules, to what students expect to happen to what they share with AI and when teens trust an AI agent for online safety advice.</div>
+Work now under review extends this beyond school rules, to students' privacy expectations for AI and young people's views of AI-provided safety advice.</div>
             <div class="p-sowhat">
               <div class="p-sowhat-label">Why it matters</div>
               <div class="p-sowhat-text" data-copy="RESEARCH-SOWHAT-3">